 Yes, it does.
 For example, there are passive investors and active investors.
 Which type you go for, can heavily impact your startup in your decisions.
 For example, at Starttech we classify as active early-stage investors.

-Apart from funding, we also get deeply involved with our portfolio companies, through our Lean Acceleration team.
+Apart from funding, we also get deeply involved with our portfolio companies, through our Venture Building team.
 How?
 By offering them an unrivaled set of additional services.
 From Working space and UX /UI design expertise to growth marketing and content marketing, as well as essential “invisible” services, such as financial and IT administration, HR and legal support.
 We call that a “noise-free” environment for young startups.

 Yes, on one side active investors are more involved in the day-to-day side.
 On the other side, as much as this helps in providing focus, it can also create friction.
 But it’s a small price to pay, compared to how you’d work with a passive investor.
 While passive investors may give you the freedom to “get on with it”, they expect you to hit the targets they set each month and every quarter.
 And if you don’t, you’ll have some serious explaining to do, if not just plainly lose your funding.